top of page

 Natural horsemanship is more than just a training method; it is a philosophy centered on understanding the horse's natural behaviors and instincts.
 By implementing techniques that respect these natural tendencies, you can create a more meaningful and effective partnership.

 At its core, natural horsemanship focuses on trust, patience, and mutual understanding.
 This foundation is vital for competitive success, especially in horse shows, where a horse's presentation and demeanor can significantly affect the outcome.
-For example, horses that display relaxed body language and willingness during a show are often marked higher by judges.
+For instance, horses that display relaxed body language and willingness during a show are often marked higher by judges.

 Building Trust and Confidence